 - If you have time, make the brine (see Note on the right side) and place the tenderloins in a container, add the brine to cover (you can also use a sturdy gallon-sized zippertop bag), and brine the tenderloins for 2 to 8 hours.

 - Mix together 1 tablespoon of the olive oil, Dijon mustard, honey, garlic, salt (if you are brining the pork, skip the salt) and pepper until well blended.
 Smear the pork all over with the mixture to coat; at this point you can cover the pork and refrigerate it for up to a day.

-- Transfer the pan to the oven, spoon the rest of the marinade over the tenderloins and roast until an instant-read thermometer inserted into the center of the pork loins registers 140°F degrees, which could take anywhere from 15 to 30 minutes depending on the thickness of the pork loins.
+- Transfer the pan to the oven, spoon the rest of the marinade over the tenderloins and roast until an instant-read thermometer inserted into the center of the pork loins registers 140 F, which could take anywhere from 15 to 30 minutes, depending on the thickness of the pork loins.
 Let rest for 10 to 15 minutes before slicing.

 The nutrition values are provided as an estimate.
 It is not intended as a substitute for the advice of a qualified healthcare professional.